-be i. such as se reference in reference of the such as se reference of the such as set Information that is lengthy and not required for the presentation of the report should be included in appendices to ensure clarity of the body of the report.
+She data, ...ould be, ...ould Information that is lengthy and not required for the presentation of the report should be included in appendices to ensure clarity of the body of the report.
 Detailed supporting data, such as energy consumption calculations, cost savings calculations, and economic analysis, should be referenced and included in the report appendices.